Rand1804/self-study/Rust/The.Rust.Programming.Language/README.md

 ## Chapter10 Generic Types, Traits, and Lifetimes

+*When we use a parameter in the body of the function, we have to declare the parameter name in the signature so the compiler knows what that name means.
+Similarly, when we use a type parameter name in a function signature, we have to declare the type parameter name before we use it.*

+Note that we have to declare T just after impl so we can use T to specify that we’re implementing methods on the type `Point<T>`.
+By declaring T as a generic type after impl, Rust can identify that the type in the angle brackets in Point is a generic type rather than a concrete type.

 The generic `Option<T>` is replaced with the specific definitions created by the compiler.
 Because Rust compiles generic code into code that specifies the type in each instance, we pay no runtime cost for using generics.

 But we can’t implement external traits on external types.
 For example, we can’t implement the Display trait on `Vec<T>` within our aggregator crate, because Display and `Vec<T>` are both defined in the standard library and aren’t local to our aggregator crate.